 Today it isn’t.
 Initially, there were rules and regulations in place to ensure that the conditions in which the meat is being produced and distributed are at the required level to deliver high-quality food to the general public.

 As corporations are getting more power over decision-makers we all have seen a decline in implementing established rules or even creating waivers for not having to comply with those regulations.
 The result?
-Recall of bad batches of meat delivered and/or people getting sick for consuming those.
+Recall bad batches of meat delivered and/or people getting sick from consuming those.